 Dr. Peter Thejll received his Ph.D. in astrophysics in 1989 under the supervision of Prof. H. L. Shipman.
 His thesis research was focused on white dwarfs.
 He was a Carlsberg Fellow at the Niels Bohr Institute and worked at the Nordic Institute for Theoretical Physics.
 Dr. Thejll currently is a senior scientist at the Danish Meteorological Institute in Copenhagen.

 Dr. Wang received his Ph.D. in 2008 for the studies of magnetic tunnel junctions (MTJs) under the supervision of Prof. Xiao within the Center for Spintronics and Biodetection.
-During his subsequent postdoctoral research at the Johns Hopkins University, he published several high profile articles, including Nature Materials on spin-transfer torque in MTJs assisted by electric field to reach the limit of ultralow energy consumption.
-Dr. Wang has started as an Assistant Professor of Physics at the University of Arizona Tucson in 2012.
+During his subsequent postdoctoral research at the Johns Hopkins University, he published several high profile articles, including one in Nature Materials on spin-transfer torque in MTJs assisted by electric field to reach the limit of ultralow energy consumption.
+Dr.

 Prof. Bindiya Arora completed her Ph.D. degree in 2008 with Dr. Marianna Safronova.
 During her Ph.D. she worked on the modeling of atomic systems for atomic clocks and quantum computation.
 After completion of her Ph.D. she worked at Guru Nanak Dev University (GNDU), Punjab, India as a guest researcher for two years, and then at the Indian Institute of Science Education and Research (IISER), Mohali, India as a scientist.
 Thereafter she joined the Department of Physics, GNDU as Assistant Professor.